hclark90/addisoncountyfielddays/content/exhibits/Beef_Working_Steer_Ox.md

 11. Ages of all animals must be given and satisfactorily verified if requested.
 12. In case of cattle entered but not exhibited, entrance fee shall be forfeited.
 13. Health requirements:
-    1. State Health Regulations in effect at the time of entry shall apply if there is a conflict with the following requirements:
+    A.  State Health Regulations in effect at the time of entry shall apply if there is a conflict with the following requirements:
         1. A health certificate prepared by your veterinarian shall be required for all animals BEFORE stabling is permitted.
 SUCH CERTIFICATE SHALL BE AVAILABLE FOR INSPECTION AT ANY TIME DURING THE SHOW.
-        1. Vaccination for rabies is required thirty (30) days prior to show.
+        1. Vaccination for rabies a minimum of thirty (30) days prior to show.
-        1. Vaccination for shipping fever is recommended.
+        2. Vaccination for shipping fever is recommended.
-    1. Animals showing signs, symptoms, suspicions or evidence of any infectious disease, sickness or disorder- including (but not limited to) mange, warts, pinkeye, ringworm, or scabies - shall be barred from the grounds upon arrival and/or at any time during the show when such is detected.
+    B.  Animals showing signs, symptoms, suspicions or evidence of any infectious disease, sickness or disorder- including (but not limited to) mange, warts, pinkeye, ringworm, or scabies - shall be barred from the grounds upon arrival and/or at any time during the show when such is detected.